Exploring the evolution of gravitational-wave emitters with efficient emulation: Constraining the origins of binary black holes using normalising flows: Acknowledgments

-These results were produced using the updated \ac{AMAZE} framework, found in \href{https://github.com/scolloms/AMAZE_model_selection/tree/flows_prod}{this code repository}.
-Results and data products used in this work are available on Zenodo: \dataset[doi:10.5281/zenodo.14967688]{https://doi.org/10.5281/zenodo.14967688}.
+These results were produced using the updated \ac{AMAZE} framework, found in \href{https://github.com/michaelzevin/AMAZE/tree/v2.0.0}{this code release}.
+Results and data products used in this work are available on Zenodo: \dataset[doi:10.5281/zenodo.14967687]{https://doi.org/10.5281/zenodo.14967687} \citep{amazeflowsDR}.

 \software{\ac{AMAZE} \citep{zevinOneChannelRule2021}, \texttt{glasflow} \citep{glasflow}, \texttt{nflows} \citep{nflows}, weights and biases \citep{wandb}, \texttt{emcee} \citep{Foreman_Mackey_2013}, \texttt{NumPy} \citep{harris2020array}, \texttt{SciPy} \citep{2020SciPy-NMeth}, \texttt{pandas} \citep{reback2020pandas}, \texttt{matplotlib} \citep{Hunter:2007}, \texttt{corner} \citep{corner}}